jsc329/ammonitorwiki/13-soundscape.md

 soundscape indices, such as acoustic complexity, bioindex, acoustic diversity index, and acoustic evenness index.
 Many of these concepts are derived from classic ecological diversity indices such as the Shannon-Weiner index.
-Several of these are described in a friendly
+Several of these are described in:
-paper: Villanueva-Rivera, L. J., B. C. Pijanowski, J. Doucette, and B.
+Villanueva-Rivera, L. J., B. C. Pijanowski, J. Doucette, and B. Pekin.
-Pekin.
 2011.
 A primer of acoustic analysis for landscape ecologists.
 Landscape Ecology 26: 1233-1246. doi: 10.1007/s10980-011-9636-9 \[3\].

-To illustrate the process of soundscape analysis with **AMMonitor**, we will use the `dbCreateSample()` function to create a database called “Chap13.sqlite”, which will be stored in a folder (directory) called “database” within the **AMMonitor** main directory (which should be your working directory in R).
+To illustrate the process of soundscape analysis with **AMMonitor**, we will use the `dbCreateSample()` function to create a database called “Chap13.sqlite”, which will be stored in a folder (directory) called **database** within the **AMMonitor** main directory (which should be your working directory in R).
 Recall that `dbCreateSample()` generates all tables of an **AMMonitor** database, and then pre-populates sample data into tables specified by the user.

 Below, we create sample data for a few necessary tables using `dbCreateSample()`.
 We will auto-populate the **soundscape** table with